Discover our range of specialist resources

 In clinical practice, decisions are not always clear-cut.
 Sharing your challenging case as a recording or cardio quiz helps other practitioners develop their critical thinking skills and keep up-to-date.

 Find out more about the processes to follow to ensure that your case or quiz submission is successful.

 Including the latest news and resources curated by SCAI and details of the NACMI Registry.

-Structural Heart Disease Council
+Ischemic Heart Disease Council

 Representing the interests of fellow members and patients, SCAI's councils are responsible for developing the strategy that drives the Society's programs.

-They are an opportunity to get more involved in SCAI's work, continue your professional development and network.
+They are an opportunity to get more involved in SCAI's work, and continue your professional development and network.